Last Updated on June 1, 2023 by Ravi Sankar Robbi

 As per Income Tax laws, ITR filing is NOT compulsory for all.
 It is mandatory only for individuals who fall under any of the two criteria mentioned above.
-If you are RONR, don’t forget to check additional criteria as well (when you doesn’t fit under both Income & Expenditure criteria).
+If you are RONR, don’t forget to check additional criteria as well (when you don’t fit under both the Income & Expenditure criteria).

 Hope the concept is clear now.

-Still having doubts?
+Still, having doubts?
 Don’t hesitate to reach out through comments.
 See you with another interesting topic very soon.